 2021: Piano Cookies from a Local Bakery

-[2021: Check back tomorrow, and I’ll share what I have planned for this year!]
+[2023: Check out what I have planned for this year here!]

 Your turn: Let’s share more ideas!
 What have you given for Christmas gifts for your students in the past?
 Leave a comment below this post!